QUAD CANDLE SYSTEM

 - Location of the QSP to Chart Structure (up high, in the middle or elsewhere); and

 - Location of the QSP to Octive zones (near Extreme Octive Zone or elsewhere within the Master Octive Trading Frame)

 ADVANCED GANN TRADE SETUPS

-Yet for these to be successfully applied to the markets requires an indepth working knowledge of astrology, planetary phases, time cycles and maths.
+To be successful at applying this to the markets requires an in-depth working knowledge of astrology, planetary phases, time cycles and mathematics.